Thad F. Brown

-Thaddeus Franklin Brown (December 7, 1902 - October 9, 1970) was the police chief of the Los Angeles Police Department from July 18, 1966 to February 17, 1967.
+Thaddeus Franklin Brown (December 7, 1902 – October 9, 1970) was the police chief of the Los Angeles Police Department from July 18, 1966 to February 17, 1967.
 Brown, who was the LAPD's Chief of Detectives, was appointed police chief on July 18, 1966, following Chief William H. Parker's death on July 16, 1966.
 Brown was succeeded by Thomas Reddin on February 17, 1967.
 His brother, Finis Brown, was also on the LAPD, and was one of the noteworthy police officers who investigated the Elizabeth Short murder, also known as the Black Dahlia murder.

 Early life

-Thad F. Brown was born in Missouri and lived there until his early twenties.
-At 15, he quit school to work for 17 1/2 cents an hour in the lead and zinc mines near Joplin, Missouri.
-Four years later, now a married man, he moved to California.
-Brown soon applied for the LAPD and became an officer on January 11, 1926.
-Brown's badge number is 869.
+Brown was born on December 7, 1902 in Greenfield, Missouri to Finis Edward Brown and his wife, Berta, the daughter of a local farmer, horse breeder and Dade County Collector.
+He was the grandson of Thaddeus S. Brown, a pastor at Greenfield Cumberland Presbyterian Church.
+By 1904, the family moved to Sarcoxie, Missouri, where he attended grade school.
+Brown moved to Los Angeles, California in 1924, where he worked several jobs, including a laborer for oil, a swamper, hod carrier and tractor driver.
+He decided to apply for a job with the Los Angeles Police Department or the Los Angeles Fire Department.
+The Los Angeles Police Department hired Brown on January 11, 1926.
+The Fire Department followed with an offer three days later, but was declined.